ozalpozqur/altogic-auth-vue3/README.md

 ```

 ### Register Page
 In this page, we will show a form to sign up with email and password.
-We will use Altogic's `altogic.auth.signUpWithEmail()` function to log in.
+We will use Altogic's `altogic.auth.signUpWithEmail()` function to sign-up.

+We will save session and user info to state if the api returns session.
+Then, user will be redirected to profile page.

+`signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+We will save the user's name to the database in this example.

+If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.

 ```vue
 <!-- src/views/RegisterView.vue -->
 <script setup>